-- Enter the name. - OK Press the display key.
+Enter the name.

 Changing a handset's internal number

 A handset is automatically assigned the lowest free internal number from 1-6 during registration.
 If all numbers are in use, then the number 6 is overwritten as long as this handset is in idle status.
 You can change the internal numbers of all registered handsets (1-6).